 Duration of Service

-No person shall serve more than two (2) full consecutive terms of office in any one Board position, with the exception of partial terms, until a one (1) year interim is met, whereafter the person may then be re-elected.
+No person shall serve more than two (2) full consecutive terms of office in any one Board position, with the exception of partial terms, until a one (1) year interim is met, whereafter the person may then be re-elected. (new motion pending - suggested rewording: No person shall serve more than two (2) full consecutive terms of office in any one Board position, with the exception of partial terms.
+An appointment to serve a partial term does not count towards the term limitation.
+After at least one year out of office, the person can stand for election to the position.

 No person shall serve more than twelve (12) consecutive continuous years of office in any capacity as an Officer of R6A.
 Upon completion of at least one (1) year without officer or trustee position the person may be re-elected.